emmaxcojil/AI-and-Data-Science-Projects/README.md

 DECISION TREES PROJECT: A Decision Tree and Random Forest Machine Learning Model to predict disease with 97% accuracy.

 SVM AND MLPs PROJECT: A Support Vector Machines Learning Algorithm that assisted to accurately predict and separate disease data with 90% accuracy.

+UNSUPERVISED LEARNING PCA PROJECT: An unsupervised model using principal component analytic technique for pre-processing purposes in order to understand data and extract patterns